In people’s right to express themselves

 Many organisations and leaders have an uncanny ability to overcomplicate their ideas, plans, and strategies.

 Our rational minds are easily overwhelmed.
 People become paralysed when there's too much choice or complexity.
-So to help people understand, you must make sure the work you do is simple and repeatable.
+So to help people understand, we must make sure the work we do is simple and repeatable.

 We always look for ways to create mental short cuts to help people understand and recall what we’re asking of them.

-If you tackle too much at once, you will overwhelm and paralyse people, pushing people to return to the status quo.
+If you tackle too much at once, you overwhelm and paralyse people, pushing people to return to the status quo.
 So we always start with an hypothesis and design prototype experiences to test, learn and then adapt.